-Hulda was the oldest child in her family.
+Hulda, referred to as Sophia, was the oldest child in her family.
 Her father joined the church in 1836 but it is uncertain if they joined the Saints in Nauvoo.
 Her youngest sister was born in Iowa in 1844.
 Making her way to Nauvoo, she married William Gribble in the Nauvoo Temple in February 1846 just a few weeks after William's first wife married another man, separating him from three young children.
-At age 16, Sophia accompanied her husband when he enlisted in the Mormon Battalion.
-There are no primary sources that document Sophia was an initial laundress but she likely was since it appears she was one of the approximately 20 women who left Council Bluffs with the Battalion.
-The other 15 joined the Battalion at Fort Leavenworth.
+At age 17, Sophia accompanied her husband when he enlisted in the Mormon Battalion.
+There are no primary sources that document Sophia was an initial laundress but she likely was since it appears she was one of the approximately twenty women who left Council Bluffs with the Battalion.
+The other fifteen women joined the Battalion at Fort Leavenworth.